emacsmirror/inhibit-mouse/README.md

 - Allows re-enabling mouse functionality when the mode is disabled, which is not supported by *disable-mouse* when the `disable-mouse-in-keymap` function is used.
 The `disable-mouse-in-keymap` function overwrites the key mappings of other modes (e.g., evil, tab-bar), and there is no straightforward way to make `disable-mouse` restore them.
 - It resolves issues that disable-mouse does not, such as the "C-c C-x <mouse-wheel-down> is not bound" problem, where the user intended to enter C-c C-x j but accidentally touched the touchpad.

 This concept of utilizing `input-decode-map` to disable the mouse was introduced by Stefan Monnier in an emacs-devel mailing list [thread](https://lists.gnu.org/archive/html/emacs-devel/2024-11/msg00013.html) initiated by Daniel Radetsky, who proposed a patch to the Emacs developers.
-Here is an interesting discussion on GitHub: "[Add recipe for inhibit-mouse](https://github.com/melpa/melpa/pull/9229)."
+Additionally, here is an interesting discussion on GitHub: "[Add recipe for inhibit-mouse](https://github.com/melpa/melpa/pull/9229)."

 ### What motivates the author to disable the mouse in Emacs?